kitsumed/notify.moe-exporter/README.md

+>[!IMPORTANT]
+># This repo has been archived on 2025-12-23.
+> **Notify.moe has not been under active development for several years now**, and is in an "end of life"/"stale" support state with only critical updates.
+This repo should still work but will likely no longer be maintained (**as there is nothing to maintain**).
+In the future, **changes to Anilist API may also break this app**.
+Anilist current owner did state multiples times that API changes where planned, but they seems to be far away, if it ever happen.
+If you happen to have API Export issue, you may still want to try out the XML export option and then import the file using Anilist MAL importer.

 # notify.moe-exporter
 This project is a c# winform application allow users to export their [notify.moe](https://notify.moe) list to a mal formatted XML file for anilist import or directly trought anilist API.
 > [!WARNING]